javiertuya/selema/README.md

   - Video recording and display a timestamp when test fails
   - Watermark with the test being executed and its status
   - Visual differences when comparing large strings (Visual Assert)
-  - Flaky test handling (Retry failed tests) on all frameworks
+  - Flaky test handling (Retry failed tests) on all supported frameworks

 # Getting started